Pablo Escobar was the world’s most famous drug lord. What can he teach you about starting a writing business?

 His thing was cocaine.
 That was his niche.
 And when you’re starting a writing business it pays to focus on a specific niche.

 Why focus on a niche?

 - Focusing on a niche makes you an expert and, generally speaking, an expert commands higher fees than a generalist.
 (Just think of how much a general practitioner earns compared to, say, a brain surgeon.)

 - Focusing on a niche makes you easier to find, especially when you’re starting out.
 Why?
 Because clients are more likely to search for a writer who is an expert in their market.

 - Focusing on a niche cuts down your writing time.
 You won’t need to get up-to-speed with every new project or book topic.
 Plus, you’ll write faster and better as you gain expert knowledge in your field.

-4. You need to satisfy a market demand
+4. You must satisfy a market demand.

 He was satisfying a market demand.